 How decisions are made

-- research councils
+- scientific councils

-- Finnish Research infrastructure Committee
+- Finnish Research Infrastructure Committee

 - Strategic Research Council (SRC)